cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.5.4v0.1
 Google SHOULD be allowed to automatically apply future recommended settings.

-- _Rationale:_ Not allowing Google to automatically apply future recommended settings could potentially leave the system vulnerable to new threats.
-By enabling this feature, the system can stay updated with the latest security measures, reducing the risk of security breaches.
+- _Rationale: By enabling this feature, the system can automatically stay updated with the latest security measures recommended by Google, reducing the risk of security breaches.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping